 The route is easy-going; even suitable for all-terrain pushchairs.

-Turn left out of the car park onto Pant Lane and walk along the left-hand pavement until you see a finger post pointing left (shortly after crossing Quarry Brow).
+Turn left out of the car park onto Pant Lane.
+Walk along the left-hand pavement until you see a fingerpost pointing left (shortly after crossing Quarry Brow).
 Follow this lovely leafy path, noticing the huge, smooth-barked beech trees among the sycamores.

 At the next fork, take the right-hand path, which climbs steeply uphill.
-Notice the change in vegetation to ash, hawthorn and birch as you gain height, whilst the atmosphere becomes drier and the soil sandier.
-If you wish to spot dragonflies and look for smooth newts, frogs and toads, dip down the left-hand path at the next junction to visit the pond – retrace your steps to return.
+Also notice the change in vegetation to ash, hawthorn and birch as you gain height.
+Whilst the atmosphere becomes drier and the soil sandier.
+If you wish to spot dragonflies and look for smooth newts, frogs and toads, dip down the left-hand path at the next junction to visit the pond.
+Retrace your steps if you wish to return.

 The path loops around a second fenced area: in summer, see if you can spot the bubblegum-pink flowers of common centaury in the open area to the right of the path.
 Pass the circular benches on the right and take the mesh path leading left.

 Just before the next benches ahead on the right, turn left and left again – from here on in, you are starting to retrace your steps.
-Plenty of dead wood is left to rot on the reserve as habitat for invertebrates – see if you can spot the striking ruby-tailed wasp as you walk.
+Plenty of dead wood is left to rot on the reserve as a habitat for invertebrates.
+See if you can spot the striking ruby-tailed wasp as you walk.

 Very soon you come to another junction of paths.
-Take the left-hand route, which returns you down the long straight path, the way you came in.
+Take the left-hand route, which takes you back down the long straight path, the way you came in.
 Turn right out of the footpath onto Pant Lane to return to the car park.

 Become a member or sign up for their monthly newsletter at www.northwaleswildlifetrust.org.uk